puppetlabs/puppet-instruqt-tracks/pe-501-lab-2-1-create-a-control-repository-pipeline/01-create-a-control-repository-pipeline/assignment.md

 ✅  **Result:** The unit test jobs run successfully.<br><br>

 --------------
-🎈 **Congratulations!** You set up a control repo and then added main and regex pipelines to it, before finally testing the pipelines to ensure they work as expected.
+🎈 **Congratulations!** You set up a control repo and added the main and regex pipelines to it.
+Then, you tested the pipelines to make sure they work as expected.

 When you are finished with this lab, click **Next**.